emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_file.rst

 ==========

 ``SymbolFile`` is a class that represents a file that contains a symbol.
-It provides methods to perform equality checks and hashing operations on a file.
-This class is primarily used within the ``SymbolGraph`` to represent files containing symbols.
+It is used to store information about the file path where a symbol is located.
+This class provides equality and hashing methods for instances of the class to be used in data structures like sets or as keys in dictionaries.

 Related Symbols
 ---------------

 -  ``automata.core.symbol.symbol_types.Symbol``
+-  ``automata.core.symbol.symbol_types.SymbolReference``
 -  ``automata.core.symbol.graph.SymbolGraph``
+-  ``automata.core.database.vector.JSONVectorDatabase``
--  ``automata.core.symbol.symbol_types.SymbolReference``
+-  ``automata.tests.unit.test_database_vector.test_add_symbol``

 Example
 -------

-The following example demonstrates how to use the ``SymbolFile`` class to create an instance of a file containing a symbol and compare it with another instance.
+The following example demonstrates how to create and use instances of ``SymbolFile``:

 .. code:: python

-   from automata.core.symbol.symbol_types import SymbolFile
+   from automata.core.database.vector import JSONVectorDatabase

+   vector_db = JSONVectorDatabase("vector_database.json")
-   file_1 = SymbolFile("path/to/symbol/file")
+   file_1 = SymbolFile("file_1.txt")
-   file_2 = SymbolFile("path/to/symbol/file")
+   file_2 = SymbolFile("file_2.txt")

-   # Comparing SymbolFile instances
-   assert file_1 == file_2

-   # Comparing SymbolFile instance with a string representing the path
-   assert file_1 == "path/to/symbol/file"
+   vector_db.add_file(file_1)
+   vector_db.add_file(file_2)

+   all_files = vector_db.get_all_files()

+   for file in all_files:
+       print(file.path)

+This example adds two ``SymbolFile`` instances, one for each file, to a ``JSONVectorDatabase`` instance.
+It then retrieves a list of all files and prints their paths.

 Limitations
 -----------

-``SymbolFile`` is a simple class and focuses on providing a way to represent files containing symbols.
-It does not provide methods to modify the file or access the symbol within the file.
+The primary limitation of ``SymbolFile`` is that it only stores the file path where a symbol is located.
+It does not store any additional information about the symbol or the file contents.
+This means that ``SymbolFile`` is only useful when working with other modules that can provide more context, like ``SymbolGraph`` and ``JSONVectorDatabase``.

 Follow-up Questions:
 --------------------

--  What is the process to access the symbol within a ``SymbolFile`` instance?
+-  Is there any plan to extend the functionality of ``SymbolFile`` to store additional information about the file or its contents?